ethereum/go-ethereum/docs/_interface/consensus-clients.md

 ## Consensus clients

-There are currently five consensus clients that can be run alongside Geth.
+There are currently four consensus clients that can be run alongside Geth.
 These are:

 [Lighthouse](https://lighthouse-book.sigmaprime.io/): written in Rust